latebit/latebit-template/README.md

-LateBit Template
+latebit Template
 ---

-A template to get started with the [LateBit](https://github.com/latebit/latebit-engine) game engine.
+A template to get started with the [latebit](https://github.com/latebit/latebit-engine) game engine.

 ## How to use this template?